 There any many different 27″ 1440p 144Hz IPS gaming monitors available on the market.
-For most people, this combination of specifications delivers the perfect gaming experience and we can certainly see why.
+For most people, this combination of specifications delivers the ideal gaming experience and we can certainly see why.

 Keep in mind that this review is of the 2017 model Pixio PX277, not the older model from 2016 which goes by the same name and is now discontinued.